-First, we need to explain that the industry divides enterprise to consumer messaging into two types of messages – transactional and promotional.
+The industry divides enterprise to consumer messaging into two types of messages – transactional and promotional.
 There is an implied speed for each type, for transactional messages delivery needs to be fast, for promotional messaging it’s not necessary for it to be quite so quick.

-- Transactional – financial balance alerts, hotel booking confirmations, one time passwords etc. - a one-time message usually opted in to and sent on an as needed basis.
+Financial balance alerts, hotel booking confirmations, one time passwords etc. - a one-time message usually opted in to and sent on an as needed basis.
 In some cases the messages are sent whilst the user is in session, e.g. on the web making a booking.
 Transactional messages are expected to be delivered within minutes

-- Promotional – vouchers, redemption codes, special offers etc. - usually opted in to on a 'per brand' basis and will be sent until the user opts out.
+Vouchers, redemption codes, special offers etc. - usually opted in to on a 'per brand' basis and will be sent until the user opts out.
 These types of messages are not as time critical as transactional messages and are expected to be delivered within 1 hour of being sent

 By far the most important transactional messages are those sending a PIN code or password required to transition to the next step in a process, e.g. logging in to access an online account or resetting a password.
 For the sake of clarity, we will group this subset of transactional messages into one and call them “two factor authentication” (2FA) messages.